 Engelken, C. (1987).
 Fighting the costs of spouse abuse, Personnel Journal, 66(3), 31-34.

+Her area of expertise is in the use of art therapy with high-functioning adults in individual and group psychotherapy and corporate environments.
+She also specializes in educating social workers and other helping professionals on burnout and vicarious trauma through on-site workshops for community based organizations and on-going therapy groups.
 She has extensive experience developing and implementing social work-informed art therapy programs in foster care, juvenile justice, and other agency settings.
 She has received post-graduate training in parent-child interaction therapy (PCIT) and trauma-focused CBT.

 Christine Fewell teaches advanced practice and substance abuse classes at the Silver School of Social Work.
 She is co-coordinator and faculty advisor of the Substance Abuse and Co-Occurring Disorders Focused Learning Opportunity and associate editor of the Journal of Social Work Practice in the Addictions.
 She has a private practice providing psychotherapy and supervision.